horcrux2301/Potato/readme.md

 ![](https://i.imgur.com/nW6MGEI.gif)

+## Miscellaneous

-You can refer [here](https://github.com/horcrux2301/Potato/blob/master/SettingsDemo.json) to get an idea of settings that you might want to add to Potato.
+1. You can refer [here](https://github.com/horcrux2301/Potato/blob/master/SettingsDemo.json) to get an idea of settings that you might want to add to Potato.

-Backup of my personal system - [Github Repo](https://github.com/horcrux2301/Potato-Backup)
+2. Backup of my personal system - [Github Repo](https://github.com/horcrux2301/Potato-Backup)

-The `settings.json` file is stored by default as `$HOME/settings.json`.
+3. The `settings.json` file is stored by default as `$HOME/settings.json`.

 ## Suggestions/Issue ?